September 28, 2025

 <R103> is changed as follows:

-<R103> The ROBOT weight must not exceed 125 130 lbs.
+<R103> The ROBOT weight must not exceed 115 120 lbs.

-Reasoning: Robots will be given a 5 lb. weight allowance beyond that allowed in the FIRST CHARGED UP official rules in acknowledgement that teams may have had to, or will need to, make repairs to their robot that may put them just over the weight limit.
+Reasoning: Robots will be given a 5 lb. weight allowance beyond that allowed in the FIRST REEFSCAPE official rules in acknowledgement that teams may have had to, or will need to, make repairs to their robot that may put them just over the weight limit.
 All other portions of this rule remain unchanged and in effect.

-Game pieces and field elements employed at Ruckus will be the same as normal events however, we wish to clarify the following:
+SCORING ELEMENTS (game pieces) and field elements employed at Ruckus will be the same as normal events however, we wish to clarify the following:

-Section 11.7.2, Paragraph 2:
+Section 10.6.2, Paragraph 3:

 Reasoning: With Ruckus being a single day off-season competition, time is very limited for both the playoff tournament and the qualification matches that preceed it.
 While this change does remove some time between playoff matches for teams to do repairs, it is our intent to strike a balance between providing that repair time and giving all teams as many qualification matches as is practical.